CurvSurf/FindSurface-Windows/FindSurface-API-reference-C.md

     Provides an array of which elements indicate whether the corresponding points are outliers.
 A non-zero value means outlier.
 Otherwise, it means inlier.
 The length of the array is the same with the input point array.
   </dd>
   <dt>Note</dt>
-  <dd>The returned array must not be modified or deallocated because the returned pointer points to an internal buffer array.</dd>
+  <dd>The returned array must not be modified or deallocated because the returned pointer points to an internal buffer array in the context.</dd>
 </dl>